benpate/mediaserver/README.md

 ## Image Resizing and Transcoding

 First Pass at a pure Go media server that manages uploads to your web application.
-Automatically converts between GIF, JPG, PNG WEBP, HEIC file types, and resizes images via a URL-based API.
+Automatically converts between GIF, JPG, PNG, and WEBP file types, and resizes images via a URL-based API.

 ## Pull Requests Welcome